-19.When an insured Section or Team is flying, do club officers of that Section or the team's supervising teacher/adult need to be present?
+20. When an team member who belongs to the NAR is flying, does the team's supervising teacher/adult need to be present?

-There is no requirement for officers or adult to be present at a launch.
+There is no requirement for an adult to be present at a launch.
 However, we strongly encourage a responsible adult to attend all flying events.
 In all cases, we strongly recommend that a Range Safety Officer be appointed and on duty at all times.

-20.Is there anything that clubs can do to minimize the risk of paying a judgment?
+21.Is there anything my TARC team can do to minimize the risk of paying a judgment?